Cohort applications now open

 Mercerization

-Mercerization is a chemical finishing process for cotton in which yarn or fabric is treated with a sodium hydroxide (caustic soda) solution under tension, permanently increasing lustre, strength, and dye affinity.
+Mercerization is a chemical finishing process for cotton in which yarn or fabric is treated with a sodium hydroxide (caustic soda) solution under tension,a key process in the $42 billion (₹3,822 crore) global cotton finishing market, increasing tensile strength by 20–30%, dye uptake by 20–40%, and adding permanent lustre to premium cotton products.

 Read more